What is Inheritance Tax?

 What is included in your estate?

-HMRC will value the estate upon death, and will typically include the following:
+HMRC will value the estate on death, and will typically include the following:

-• depending upon exemptions, the value of any money or property you gave away during the seven years prior to death A Will is the primary way of ensuring that your estate is distributed as you wish.
-There are also ways in which you can potentially reduce your future IHT bill.
+depending upon exemptions, the value of any money or property you gave away during the seven years prior to death.

-• we all have a Nil Rate Band, currently £325,000, to utilise.
-A Residence Nil Rate Band has also recently been introduced, which is an allowance applied when you pass your home to children or grandchildren upon your death.
+We all have a Nil Rate Band, currently £325,000, to utilise.
+A Residence Nil Rate Band has also been introduced, which is an allowance applied when you pass your home to children or grandchildren on your death.
+The rates relating to each of these were frozen until after the 2025/26 tax year in the last budget.

-• using trusts can also be a way of reducing your IHT bill.
-Setting these up is a complex area and professional advice is vital.
+Using trusts can also be a way of reducing your IHT bill.
+Setting these up is a complex area and professional advice is vitally important.

 To speak to one of our advisers